-We account for our Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480 "Distinguishing Liabilities from Equity."
-Class A ordinary shares subject to mandatory redemption (if any) is classified as liability instruments and are measured at fair value.
-Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) are classified as temporary equity.
+We account for our Class A ordinary shares subject to possible redemption in accordance with the guidance in FASB ASC Topic 480 "Distinguishing Liabilities from Equity" ("ASC 480").
+Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
+Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) are classified as temporary equity.
 At all other times, Class A ordinary shares are classified as shareholders' equity.
 Our Class A ordinary shares feature certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
-Accordingly, at June 30, 2021 and December 31, 2020, 43,965,319 and 0 Class A ordinary shares, respectively, subject to possible redemption is presented at redemption value as temporary equity, outside of the shareholders' equity section of our balance sheet.
+Accordingly, as of September 30, 2021, 48,300,000 Class A ordinary shares subject to possible redemption are presented at redemption value as temporary equity, outside of the shareholders' equity section of our condensed balance sheets.
+There were no Class A ordinary shares issued or outstanding as of December 31, 2020.